mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 The :option:`--rpl` option is not valid for copying databases on the same server.
 An error will be generated.

+When copying data and including the GTID commands, you may encounter an error similar to "GTID_PURGED can only be set when GTID_EXECUTED is empty".
+This occurs because the destination server is not in a clean replication state.
+To aleviate this problem, you can issue a "RESET MASTER" command on the destination prior to executing the copy.

 EXAMPLES
 --------